 Intuition vs instincts is a timely topic for me because I have been passively thinking about the two words lately until I did extensive research and decided to come up with this post.

-Intuition is a thought that is way beyond the situation it points to and usually gives insight into a situation.
+Intuition is a thought that is way beyond the situation it points to and usually gives insight into the situation.

 This means you don’t rely on evidence supported by the five senses to provide you with the information or answer to a situation, even though you can confirm the information with the five senses.